 Vigan City, Philippines — Vigan City is the capital of Ilocos Sur and a Spanish colonial town founded in the 16th century.
 It’s a UNESCO World Heritage Site due to its strong cultural elements influenced by Spanish and Chinese culture.

 Its river used to be a trading post before the Spanish colonization.
 Chinese traders frequent Vigan to have their goods exchanged with gold, beeswax, and other products from the Cordillera region.

 Today, the city of Vigan is a clear picture of how it used to be in the old days when life was slow, and not too many people have heard of the city yet.
 The well-preserved cobblestone streets remain to be one of the most visited tourist spots of Vigan, but there is still so much more to see when you visit this city.
 Here are 15 activities you shouldn’t miss when in Vigan.

 Walking Tour of Calle Crisologo

-No vehicles pass this street; hence the perfect way to take photos of sturdy Spanish architectures.
+No vehicles pass this street; hence the perfect way to take photos of sturdy Spanish architecture.
 The place is open 24 hours, so there’s no need to rush just to get there, however, most of the shops are closed after 8pm.

 Burnay is earthen jars with small openings, while those with bigger mouths are called wangging.

 Eat at Café Leona

 Tourists swear that they’ve had the best breakfast experience in the café.
-Besides Filipino foods, they also serve Japanese, Italian and Thai cuisine.
+Besides Filipino foods, they also serve Japanese, Italian, and Thai cuisine.
 The café is located in Calle Crisologo.
 They also offer Vegan food.

 Visit Mestizo River